 When both of these substances mingle in the body, the liver begins to produce a compound called cocaethylene.
 This toxic chemical takes a long time to leave the body, becoming more and more deadly as it builds up in the tissues and organs.
 As cocaethylene levels rise, the heart becomes vulnerable to cardiac effects, heightening the potential of sudden death.
 See More →

 Alcohol poisoning can be fatal.
 If you suspect someone is experiencing alcohol poisoning, call 911 immediately.
 Do NOT be afraid to seek help.
 If you do not have access to a phone, contact Web Poison Control Services for online assistance.

 What Are the Side Effects of Crack and Alcohol?

-On its own, crack is dangerous — when mixed with alcohol, it becomes even more deadly.
+On its own, crack’s side effects are dangerous — when mixed with alcohol, crack cocaine becomes even more deadly.
 Potential side effects of mixing crack and alcohol include: